 In the wake of the church shooting in Sutherland Texas, the Huffington Post ran the headline, “Mass Shootings in America are Becoming More Common – and More Deadly.”
 This seems to be the national sentiment, but are public mass shootings truly on the rise?

 There is no consistent standard for defining mass shootings.
 This is why Gun Violence Archive identifies the Las Vegas shooting as the 273rd mass shooting in 2017 while Mother Jones lists it as only the seventh such incident.
 Gun Violence Archive “uses a purely statistical threshold to define mass shootings based ONLY on the numeric value of 4 or more shot or killed, not including the shooter”, while Mother Jones defines a mass shooting as “a single attack in a public place in which four or more victims were killed.”
 In other words, if an attacker shoots and kills three people without injuring anyone else, Gun Violence Archive does not label the incident a mass shooting.
 If, however, an attacker injures four people, the bullets only grazing them, and nobody dies, the attack is labeled a mass shooting.
-Also, Gun Violence Archive is not concerned whether the attack occurred in public, whereas Mother Jones only focuses on public mass shootings.
+Also, Gun Violence Archive is not concerned whether the attack occurred in public, whereas Mother Jones only focuses on public shootings.
 As such, data from Gun Violence Archive includes hundreds of incidents which fall significantly short of what the public envisions by the label “mass shootings.”

 This is why Mother Jones catalogues 33 mass shootings since the beginning of 2013, while crowd-sourced databases such as Mass Shooting Tracker catalogues 1,903 such incidents as of November 15, 2017.
 Likewise, Mother Jones catalogues seven mass shootings in 2017, while Mass Shooting Tracker catalogues 391 over the same period.
 (Mother Jones uses the classification standards used by the FBI and most criminologists dating back to at least 2005, until President Barak Obama lowered the baseline to three or more victims in 2013.)
 The higher statistics are often a result of conflating public mass shootings with broader classifications, such as active shooter incidents or any crime—public or private—involving four or more gun-related injuries and/or deaths.

 While every public mass shooting is a tragedy, statistically, the difference between the years, going back to 1982, is negligible.
 Mother Jones notes that there has been some increase in frequency since 2011.
 From 1982 to 2011, public mass shootings occurred every 200 days on average.
-Since late 2011, public mass shootings have occurred every 64 days on average.
+Since late 2011, they have occurred every 64 days on average.
 When adjusted for population growth, however, the rates are mostly consistent over this same period of time.
 Grant Duwe, author of Mass Murder in the United States: A History and research director for the Minnesota Department of Corrections, writes:

 A mass public shooting, as I’ve defined it in my research, is any incident in which four or more victims are killed with a firearm within a 24-hour period at a public location in the absence of other criminal activity (robberies, drug deals, gang “turf wars”), military conflict or collective violence.
 For instance, last year’s mass murder at the Pulse nightclub in Orlando would qualify, but the 1890 massacre at Wounded Knee would not, nor would a familicide in a private home, nor a shootout between rival gangs.